0l1v3rr/react-initializr/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:
 - [ ] My code follows the style and structure of this project
-- [ ] I have made corresponding changes to the documentation
+- [ ] My code follows the principles of clean code
 - [ ] My changes generate no new warnings, bugs or errors